-Pollution sensitive or generating development which accords with other relevant polices will only be permitted where it achieves an acceptable standard of environmental quality.
+Pollution sensitive or generating dDevelopment which generates pollution or is sensitive to it, which accords with other relevant polices, will only be permitted where it achieves an acceptable standard of environmental quality.
 As a minimum, development should not result in unacceptable impacts on health or quality of life.